-- ◆ Single-Family Residential (R-SF).
-The R-SF designation applies to residential neighborhoods primarily characterized by detached single-family homes.
+- ◆ Single-Family Residential (R-1).
+The R-1 designation applies to residential neighborhoods primarily characterized by detached single-family homes.
 Permitted land uses include single-family homes and public facilities such as schools, religious institutions, parks, and other community facilities appropriate within a residential neighborhood.
-The maximum permitted residential density in the R-SF designation is 10 dwelling units per acre.1 - ◆ Multi-Family Residential (R-MF).
-The R-MF designation applies to areas primarily intended for multi-family residential development.
-All residential uses are permitted in the R-MF designation, including single-family homes, duplex homes, townhomes, and multi-family structures.
+The maximum permitted residential density in the R-1 designation is 10 dwelling units per acre.1 - ◆ Multi-Family Residential (RM).
+The RM designation applies to areas primarily intended for multi-family residential development.
+All residential uses are permitted in the RM designation, including single-family homes, duplex homes, townhomes, and multi-family structures.
 Public facilities, such as schools, religious institutions, parks, and other community facilities appropriate within a multi-family residential setting are also permitted.
-The maximum permitted residential density in the R-MF designation is 20 dwelling units per acre. - ◆ Mobile Home Park (MH).
-The MH designation provides areas for use as mobile home parks, a valuable source of affordable housing for Capitola residents.
-Mobile home coaches and other land uses typically associated with mobile home parks are permitted within the MH designation.
-A maximum of 20 mobile homes per acre are permitted in the MH designation.
+The maximum permitted residential density in the RM designation is between 10 and 20 dwelling units per acre depending upon the zoning classification (RM-L at 10 du/ac, RM-M at 15 du/ac, and RM-H at 20 du/ac maximums).

-Jewel Box homes in the R-SF designation (top) and Fanmar Way homes in the R-MF designation (bottom)
+Jewel Box homes in the R-1 designation (top) and Fanmar Way homes in the RM designation (bottom)

-1 Maximum densities prescribed by the General Plan are not entitlements and may not be realized due to other development regulations, including but not limited to, minimum lot size, set-backs, height, and parking requirements.
+&lt;sup>1 Maximum densities prescribed by the General Plan are not entitlements and may not be realized due to other development regulations, including but not limited to, minimum lot size, setbacks, height, and parking requirements.